GoodDay360/Tempest-Launcher/README.md

 # Future plans
 - Add Minecraft premium account support.
 # Please read
-Keep it in mind that this program is still in beta.
+Keep it in mind that this program is pre-released.
 If you found any unexpected error/bugs, please report it at [Issues](https://github.com/GoodDay360/Tempest-Launccher/issues)
 # Previews